livepeer/livepeer-monorepo/README.md

 yarn
 ```

-For development purposes there's a top-level `start` script that will watch and continiously compile all packages concurrently:
+For development purposes there's a top-level `start` script that will watch and continuously compile all packages concurrently:

 ```bash
 yarn start